NithinVS2k4/MultiLayerPerceptron/README.md

 - Custom-built MLP architecture.
 - Implements activation functions such as sigmoid, tanh, and ReLU.
 - Includes backpropagation and gradient descent algorithms.
+- Interactive UI for observing the model's perfomance real-time.

 ## Motivation